kriang/webcomponents-basic/README.md

 ## Running the project

-Note: If you have not used babel or live-server before then please install it's global dependency by typing "npm install --save-dev babel-cli" and "npm install -g live-server".
+Note: If you have not used babel or live-server before then please install it's global dependency by typing "npm install -g babel-cli" and "npm install -g live-server".
 Do not install live-server if you intedn to use your own web server

 Clone the repo, cd into 'webcomponent' directory and run